HAWKER SIDDELEY COMET 4

 Key Takeaways:

-• The BOAC Comet 4 initiated the world's first transatlantic jet service on October 4, 1958, recognizable by its two-pod fuel tanks.
+• The BOAC Comet 4 inaugurated the world's first transatlantic jet service on October 4, 1958, as a long-range version of its design.

 See a mistake?
 Contact us.